 There are many strategies to approach sustainability, there are all good but certainly not enough.
 Other sustainability strategies and approaches such as the efficiency strategy need the sufficiency strategy on its side.
 With the efficiency strategy, a lot of resources, such as emissions or waste can be saved.
 However, this solely is not enough.
 Our population is steadily growing, same as our desire for consumption.
-Our planet has planetary boundaries, so for instance, just a certain amount of natural resources can be taken from our planet.
-Our planet can recover and produce new resources, however, once a certain tipping point is reached, the resources are irreversibly gone.
+The planet has planetary boundaries.
+So for instance, just a certain amount of natural resources can be taken from our planet.
+Our planet can recover and produce new resources.
+However, once a certain tipping point is reached, the resources are irreversibly gone.
 That is why the sufficiency strategy is the most promising strategy to achieve sustainable development.

 – The word sufficiency comes from the Latin word “sufficere” which means “to be enough” or “to satisfy”.
 The sufficiency strategy questions overconsumption and can be described in one really easy question: do you really need this product? –

 So sustainability strategies such as the efficiency strategy are not enough.
 You can, for example, look at green and sustainable products.
 A product that for example was produced really efficiently does not produce much waste during the production process.
 It does not emit a lot of emissions and it was produced under good working conditions.
 However, it is still a new product on our planet.
 It can be produced as efficiently as possible and still resources such as water are taken from the planet and C02 is emitted.
 So only offering sustainable products is not sustainable.
 Only by offering sustainable products we cannot make a change.